Linda Martell: 1975–present: Other music opportunities and career switch

+In 2024, Martell appeared on Beyoncé's country-focused eighth studio album Cowboy Carter.
+She made two spoken-word appearances on the tracks "Spaghettii" and "The Linda Martell Show".
+On Instagram, Martell commented, "I am proud that @beyonce is exploring her country music roots.
+What she is doing is beautiful, and I’m honored to be a part of it.
+It’s Beyoncé, after all!"
+At the 67th Annual Grammy Awards "Spaghettii" received a nomination for Best Melodic Rap Performance, becoming Martell's first nomination at the ceremony.

 Artistry and influence

 Martell's musical artistry combined elements of country, gospel, and R&B music.
-Writers at Ebony magazine characterized her voice as having "gutsy, emotional soul," while also having a "background that is rich in gospel and rhythm and blues."
+Writers at Ebony magazine characterized her voice as having "gutsy, emotional soul", while also having a "background that is rich in gospel and rhythm and blues".
 Martell herself drew similar connections when discussing the way she approached recording "Color Him Father" in the studio.
 Writer David Browne commented that she delivered the song in a performance that was "a little bit country and a little bit R&B." When discussing her country style, Martell explained the storytelling aspect of the genre: "Country music tells a story...When you choose a song and you can feel it, that's what made me feel great about what I was singing.
 I did a lot of country songs, and I loved every one of them.
 Because they just tell a story."
 Katie Moulton of the Oxford American also highlighted Martell's country intonation in an article.
 Moulton also compared her musical delivery to that of torch singers like Dusty Springfield and Dinah Washington.

 Martell was among country music's first black artists to have commercial success.
 Her career in country music helped inspire careers of other black artists in the industry, including Kane Brown and Mickey Guyton.
 In 2020, Guyton recalled searching on the internet for "black women country singers" and was surprised to find Martell's music.
 "I didn't even know she existed...I felt really bad when I discovered that I didn’t know," she recounted.
 Brown reflected similarly: "Color was a thing back then.
 It's still a thing today, but it was worse back then.
 She was so brave."
 Fellow black country artist Rissi Palmer commented to NPR that by creating her 2020 podcast she was "paying homage to the foundation on which my house is built, and that is Linda Martell."

 Martell was honored with the Equal Play Award at the 2021 CMT Music Awards.
 It was given to recognize her work as a female black performer in country music.
 A tribute during the broadcast was given by Darius Rucker, Carrie Underwood, Rissi Palmer, Rhiannon Giddens, Jennifer Nettles and Mickey Guyton.